 Here's what it looked like afterwards:

 And here's the clever part.
-This project both camouflages the television, gives her more storage options, and Evygenia was able to hide all the cords and wires in that space between the pegboard and the wall.
+This project both camouflages the monitor, gives her more storage options, and Evygenia was able to hide all the cords and wires in that space between the pegboard and the wall.
 Now everything looks tidy, clean and much more organized.